 If a friend attends with you, s/he would be expected to attend Family Orientation activities (while you are engaged in student activities).
 Please also note any parents, family members and friends accompanying you will not be allowed to participate in student activities during Orientation.

-We strongly encourage you not to bring any additional guests with you to Transfer Orientation.
 This program is designed for our students only and not any additional guests.
-If your guests do attend with you, they will not be allowed to participate in student activities during Transfer Orientation.
+If your guests do attend with you, they will not be allowed to participate in student activities during Transfer Student Transition Session.

 The simple answer is EVERYONE!
 Advisors, faculty, counseling staff, administrative staff, students and many others are all ready to help you!
 Northeastern’s website is a great source of information; if you have questions regarding academics, financial aid, student life among other things, the answers are just a click away.
 We have many great resources on campus just waiting for you to call!